How do you handle missing your child when they’re at

 Do I still miss her every day and every night she’s away?
 Duh!

 But I cannot stress enough the importance of allowing children time to bond with both parents.
-I am so very glad my ex and I could agree on joint custody so that K would have a chance to be with all of her parents (bios and steps alike).
+I am so very glad my ex and I could agree on joint custody so that Krista would have a chance to be with all of her parents (bios and steps alike).

-So how do you cope when your baby is at their other parent’s house?
+So how do you cope when your baby is at her other parent’s house?
 The key is to focus on other things, and there are 4 basic ways you can spend your time to help you cope until they get back.

 Use your time productively.